 Under the Copenhagen Accord, the EU committed to reducing emissions by 20% below 1990 levels by 2020 unconditionally.
 Should other developed countries commit to comparable efforts, and developing countries contribute according to their capabilities, the EU offered to increase its 2020 emissions reduction target to 30%.
 It ratified the Doha Amendment in December 2017 (United Nations Treaty Collection, 2019).

-The EU’s QELRO1 (Quantified Emission Limitation or Reduction Objective) level is equivalent to 20% reduction from base year over the second commitment period.
+The EU committed to reducing emissions by 20% from base year over the second commitment period.
 This target is to be fulfilled jointly by the EU and its member states.
-In 2015 the EU and Iceland signed an agreement to jointly fulfil the second phase of the Kyoto Protocol (European Commission, 2015a).
+In 2015, the EU and Iceland signed an agreement to jointly fulfil the second phase of the Kyoto Protocol (European Commission, 2015).

 In February 2011, based on the former 2°C warming limit agreed in Copenhagen, EU leaders endorsed the objective of reducing Europe's GHG emissions by 80–95% below 1990 levels by 2050 conditional on necessary reductions to be collectively achieved by developed countries in line with the Intergovernmental Panel on Climate Change (IPCC) (European Council, 2011).
-However, the Paris Agreement’s long-term temperature goal is significantly more ambitious than the former 2°C Copenhagen target, and requires more rapid—and deeper—emissions reductions.
+The adoption of the Paris Agreement with the long-term temperature goal which is significantly more ambitious than the former 2°C Copenhagen target required a much deeper decrease in emissions.